kamailio/kamailio-wiki/docs/index.md

 Few guidelines to edit the wiki:

 -   everyone is welcome to add useful content to the wiki
--   use subfolders per category when adding new pages
+-   use a sub-folder per category when adding new pages
--   if there is subfolder that matches the new page topic, add it inside it, eventually create a new sub-folder if you want to narrow down to a sub-category
+-   if there is subfolder that matches the new page topic, add it inside it, eventually create there a new sub-folder if you want to narrow down to a sub-category
 -   if you add many pages for the same subject, group them under same sub-folder
 -   if you are not sure that the content is entirely correct, send an